Managing your networks and subnets

 To update an existing non-default VPC network via the console:

-- Navigate to the row of the VPC network you wish to update
+- Navigate to the row of the VPC network you want to update.

-- Edit the fields you wish to modify
+- Edit the fields you want to modify.

 To update a VPC network using the Crusoe Terraform provider, you can change the fields of an existing VPC network resource and run terraform apply.
 The Crusoe Terraform provider will apply the changes to the VPC network.